Drug and alcohol misuse support

 Young people with complex needs

-The Drugs and Young People’s Project, provides support for children and young people under 18 who use any drug or alcohol and who have a social worker or who work with Families in Focus.
+The Drugs and Young People’s Project (DYPP), provides support for children and young people under 18 who use any drug or alcohol and who have a social worker or who work with Families in Focus.

 This service also supports children and young people whose parents or carers misuse substances.